nextdocdev/flutter_login_ui_localization/README.md

-# loginpageui
+# Flutter LoginUI with Localiation resources

-A new Flutter project.
+A Flutter project using i18n resources with Intl.

 ## Getting Started